| |

 That's not a problem.
 People frequently want to consult an

-attorney when considering a separation or divorce.
+attorney when considering legal action.
 If you

 have retained an attorney, you may continue to use their services